keshihua5/Resume/README.md

 If you are looking for an **experienced** Senior Technical Writer, I am the right fit for the position.
 I have the ability to work in **fast-paced**, **demanding environments**, and the ability to **adapt to changing priorities**.

-The skills and qualifications that make me a great senior technical writer candidate for your company include:

-- documentation creation/management

-- communication

-- collaboration

-- problem-solving

-My strong communication skill is key to **optimizing teamwork** and providing the **best service to customers** on all levels.

 My professional background allows me to research, write, edit, proofread, assimilate, catalog, and design both **technical** and **non-technical** documentation.
 I consider myself a “technical writing universal soldier”, due to my ability to multitask.

 In my previous position as **Senior Technical Writer** at Nutanix, I was responsible for **creating/establishing a DevOps documentation solution** – from soup-to-nuts.
 My creating a departmental DevOps wiki (for **18 engineers**) led to **increased productivity and engagement**.